Meeting Challenges along the Way

 Many people hit bumps on their journey to quitting smoking.
 Dealing with these obstacles is an important part of helping someone quit for good.

 Some smokers gain weight when they stop smoking, but the average is only seven to 10 pounds.
 Even with this weight gain, they will be much better off health-wise than they would be if they continued to smoke.
 Balancing the right amount and variety of foods with physical activity is the best way to control weight during the quitting process.
 Some things you can do to help:

-- Offer low-fat snacks such as carrots, fresh fruit, plain popcorn or sugarless gum.
+- Have low-fat snacks such as carrots, fresh fruit, plain popcorn or sugarless gum around.